-An award-winning health and medical writer and content creator, I have 30+ years of experience writing for consumer magazines, hospitals, research institutes, and universities.
+An award-winning health/science writer and content creator, I have 30+ years of experience writing for consumer magazines, hospitals, research institutes, and universities.

 Treating Bug Bites: Keep It Simple